Lancelotfan1991/Tap/README.md

 # Tap

-A game with very simple ui interface.
+A simple game with simple user interface.